asdf-community/asdf-odo/README.md

 ```

 ## How do I reinstall an already installed version of odo?
-First uninstall it, and then install it again.
+Because of the way asdf works, if you installed odo from a development branch or commit and wish to update it, you need to reinstall that specific version.
+To reinstalled an already installed version of odo, first [uninstall it](README.md#how-do-i-uninstall-a-given-version-of-odo), and then [install it](README.md#install) again.

 # Contributing